 Our guidelines help protect the museum’s collection and ensure a safe and enjoyable experience.
 Please follow security officers’ instructions and remember that touching works of art is strictly prohibited.
-Watch our videos "Welcome to the Art Institute" and "When You Arrive" for a brief introduction and orientation to the museum.

 Please plan ahead, as the following items are not allowed in the galleries: